 Sometime near your due date, you may feel a sudden gush or steady trickle of fluid from your vagina.
 This is a normal sign of labor.
 It means the amniotic sac has ruptured and the fluid surrounding your baby has started to drain.
 Your doctor may want you to go right to the hospital or wait for several hours.
 It's also normal if your water doesn't break before labor.
 It may break during labor, or your doctor may rupture the amniotic sac in the hospital.
+If you are not near your due date, it could still be your water breaking.
+So call your doctor if you have any questions about what is happening.

 Call Doctor If: